-- 8. There is no doubt that with the increasingly complex political landscape in Hong Kong and enhanced interest in politics, serving on DC, ExCo and/or LegCo is a heavy commitment, placing strenuous demands on members.
-DC members with concurrent membership need to provide advice to assist the CE in making important policy decisions in ExCo, and/or scrutinise subjects in LegCo in his/her capacity as a member elected from the geographical constituencies or functional constituencies and present the interests of their constituents. - 9.
-Also, constituents will not expect less from DC members who are also ExCo and/or LegCo members.
+7. There is no doubt that with the increasingly complex political landscape in Hong Kong and enhanced interest in politics, serving on DC, ExCo and/or LegCo is a heavy commitment, placing strenuous demands on members.
+DC members with concurrent membership need to scrutinise subjects in LegCo

+- 8. Also, constituents will not expect less from DC members who are also ExCo and/or LegCo members.
 In fact, some constituents expect DC members with concurrent membership to resolve problematic district issues at a higher level.
-It is considered that the discount to their DC honorarium has belittled their efforts and contribution and created the wrong perception that they are not fully devoted to their work in DC. - 10.
+It is considered that the discount to their DC honorarium belittled their efforts and contribution and created the wrong perception that they are not fully devoted to their work in DC. - 9.
 Taking into account the above, we propose that the one-third reduction in honorarium for DC members with concurrent membership in ExCo and/or LegCo be abolished.